-Internal drives, such as hard disk and CD-ROM drives, must be connected to data and\or power cables.
-When replacing these drives, ensure you use the correct data and\or power connectors.
+Internal drives, such as hard disk drives, DVD drives, and CD-ROM drives, must be connected to data and power cables.
+When replacing these drives, ensure you use the correct data and power connectors.

-Power Connectors Number in Desktop Use for
+Power Connectors Number Use for

-1 Hard disk drive
+5 (3 devices max.)
+Hard disk drives, DVD drives, CD-ROM drives, Zip drives

 1 Floppy disk drive

-There is no separate power connector for the Slim CD-ROM drive.

-Which IDE DataThere are three data cables inside your PC.
-Two of these are for IDE devices.

-- An IDE (Integrated Drive Electronics) hard disk drive cable. - A second IDE drive cable that supports a single slim IDE device.
-If you install a slim CD-ROM drive connect it to this cable. - The third cable is non-IDE and has one connector for a floppy drive.

-Up to two IDE devices can be connected to the system board using the IDE data cables.
+2 Upi How to Install and Replace Components In Your Desktop PC grading and Installing Mass Storage Devices W to Which Data Connectors to Use Tł de nere are three data cables inside your PC.
+Two of these are for IDE evices. • An Enhanced Ultra ATA IDE (Integrated Drive Electronics) hard disk drive cable.
+For optimum performance, use this cable to connect the Ultra ATA IDE hard disk drive. • A second IDE drive cable that supports two IDE devices.
+If you install a CD-ROM drive, a DVD drive or a Zip drive, connect it to this cable. • The third cable is non-IDE and has one connector for a floppy drive.
+U] th o to three IDE devices can be connected to the system board using e IDE data cables.
+Before Installing an IDE Hard Disk Re th efer to the drive's installation guide to see if you must set jumpers or if ere is a special installation procedure to follow.

-Selecting the BootableTo select the IDE hard disk drive to start (boot) from, you must enterHard Disk Drivethe Setup program and go to the "Hard Disk Drives" submenu of the Boot menu.